-The funding period for loan financing under the STBL Facility ends upon 90 days written notice from the lender and the Facility terminates nine months thereafter unless there is a sooner event of default or there are no longer any transactions outstanding.
+The funding period for loan financing under the STBL Facility ends upon ninety (90) days written notice from the lender and the Facility terminates nine (9) months thereafter unless there is a sooner event of default or there are no longer any transactions outstanding.
 At any time, a financed loan may be removed from the STBL Facility by paying the financed amount related to the loan plus any accrued interest thereon.
-The rate on borrowed funds will depend on the total borrowed amount under the STBL Facility, LIBOR and the replacement rate related thereto and will generally range from approximately .25% to 1%.
-While the London Interbank Offered Rate ("LIBOR") is expected to be published up through 2023, the lender counterparty is permitted under the STBL Facility, under certain circumstances, to select a replacement rate LIBOR for when LIBOR is no longer published.
-While it is uncertain what replacement rate the lender counterparty will select, it is our expectation that such rate will be closely related to the then-prevailing market convention for determining a rate of interest as a replacement to LIBOR for U.S. dollar-denominated syndicated or bilateral credit facilities, as set forth in the STBL Facility.
+The rate on borrowed funds will depend on the total borrowed amount under the STBL Facility and the LIBOR replacement rate related thereto and will generally range from approximately .25% to 1%.
+The London Interbank Offered Rate ("LIBOR") was published up through 2023 and the lender counterparty was permitted under the STBL Facility, under certain circumstances, to select a replacement rate LIBOR for when LIBOR is no longer published.
+In January 2022, the lender counterparty selected a LIBOR replacement based approximately on the following formula: the greater of (i) .25% and (ii) 0.26161% plus the "Term SOFR Reference Rate" for a tenor of three (3) months, as such rate is published by the CME Group Benchmark Administration Limited (CBA) (or a successor administrator of the Term SOFR Reference Rate as selected by the lender counterparty in its reasonable discretion), which rate is calculated on the day that is approximately two (2) business days prior to the twenty-fifth (25th) of each calendar month.
+The Secured Overnight Financing Rate ("SOFR") is generally an overnight rate whereas the rate applied to the STBL Facility is three-month tenor or the 90-day Term SOFR Reference Rate, which is a market standard tenor to apply to a REPO such as the STBL Facility.
+Historically, SOFR is lower than LIBOR, which is why the 0.26161% rate is applied.
+By way of illustration, if 90-day SOFR was pulled on December 22, 2023 (5.35241%), after adding 0.26161%, the resulting rate for the go-forward period would be 5.61402%, which is 90-day LIBOR for the same date.
+This rate is subject to adjustment each month.